 First-degree sunburns cause redness and will heal, possibly with some peeling, within a few days.
-These can be painful and are best treated with cool baths and moisturizers or over-the-counter hydrocortisone creams.
+These can be painful and are best treated with cool baths, moisturizers and over-the-counter hydrocortisone creams.

-Avoid the use of “-caine” products (such as benzocaine), which may cause sensitivity to a broad range of important chemicals.
-Anti-inflammatory oral medications such as aspirin or ibuprofen may lessen the pain and discomfort associated with sunburn.
+Avoid the use of products with “-caine” in the name (such as benzocaine), which may cause sensitivity to a broad range of important chemicals.
+Anti-inflammatory oral medications such as aspirin or ibuprofen may also lessen the pain and discomfort associated with sunburn.

 Second-degree sunburns blister and can be considered a medical emergency if a large area is affected.
-Do not break the blisters, as they are a natural protective mechanism to heal the affected area, and rupturing them delays the healing process and invites potential infection.
+Do not break the blisters, as they are a natural protective mechanism to heal the affected area.
+Rupturing them delays the healing process and invites potential infection.
 A layer of gauze may be used to cover the area until healed.